TURLEing/TURLEing/README.md

 He is an undergraduated student from **BUPT(Beijing University of Posts and Telecommunications)**, majoring in E-commerce & Law.

 - He used to be an OIer and a member of ACM Team, however, he is too poor to get any reward.
-He believe that in one day AI will replace him.
+He believe that in one day AI will replace all of us.
 - He used to be the president of BUPT "Yanfeng" Anime Club, however, he is just a nerd and do nothing special.
 He just loves ACGN and that's it.

 By the way, his avatar is CMS from Girls' Frontline.
 It's from PID: 69147429。